 Bump: Give your textures a sense of depth on an otherwise 2D surface.
 Often, the same image used to define the texture can be used for the bump.
-Enscape’s normal and bump maps can be found in the Materials Editor.
-Displacement maps are coming soon, with Enscape 2.9.
+Enscape’s normal, bump, and displacement maps can be found in the Materials Editor.

 Roughness: This setting can be used to define how reflective, or glossy, the material is.
 Using an image allows for different portions of the same surface to be more smooth/glossy than others.
 For example, in an acoustic ceiling tile material, the metal support grid would be more reflective than the rough ceiling tiles.

 Reflections: A fully reflective surface is a mirror that displays adjacent objects as a reflection.

 Cutouts: Create holes in a material's surface, which you can see through to the other side.

 You can download high-quality free textures to help bring your projects to life.
 Check out the websites below to get started:

 I have written about this several times in the past.
 Finding compelling views within your design is so easy with Enscape.
 But taking a little extra time to develop the view can make a world of difference.
 See the previous developing a view post I wrote, https://blog.enscape3d.com/best-practices-finding-the-right-perspective.